mina-fayazi/FullStackOpen/part7/README.md

   - Ensure the state in the Redux store is updated accordingly after each operation so that the UI reflects the changes in real time.
   - Use `useDispatch` in the relevant components to trigger like and delete actions.

+#### Option 2: React Query and Context, step 3
+- Expand your React Query solution to include liking and deleting blog posts:
+  - Use React Query mutation hooks to implement the like and delete functionalities for blogs.
+  - Ensure that after liking or deleting a blog, the React Query cache is invalidated or updated so the UI stays in sync with the backend.
+  - The UI should allow users to like or delete blogs, reflecting the changes immediately based on query updates.

 ### 7.13: Extending the Bloglist: State Management - User Login